• USD

 1

-The Gary Player Golf Course and the Lost City Golf Course, designed by South African golfing legend Gary Player, are both internationally acclaimed courses.
-The Gary Player Golf Course is renowned for hosting the annual Million Dollar Nedbank Golf Challenge, while the scenic Lost City Golf Course is better known for the almost 40 crocodiles that frequent the 13th hole.
+The Gary Player Golf Course and the Lost City Golf Course, both designed by South African legend Gary Player, are internationally recognized.
+The Gary Player Country Club hosts the annual Nedbank Golf Challenge, while the Lost City layout is known for crocodile residents at the 13th-hole water feature.

 2